chipsalliance/aib-phy-hardware/i3d/docs/Params.md

   * The largest/oldest tech node (in nm) in the 3D stack (or expected/compatible)
 * maxParticleSize (Int)
   * Maximum particle size to be repaired, measured in span of bond pitches
-* pattern (String, Optional)
+* patternOvrd (String, Optional)
   * "square" or "hex" - overrides default bump pattern for bump technology (HBI = square, ubumps = hex).
 Default cutoff is at 9um pitch.
 * sigsPerPGOvrdH (String, Optional)
   * Overrides the number of signals between P/G bumps in the horizontal (width) dimension (dictated by SI/PI)
 * sigsPerPGOvrdV (String, Optional)
   * Overrides the number of signals between P/G bumps in the vertical (height) dimension (dictated by SI/PI)
+* modSize (Int)
+  * Maximum number of data bits (Tx/Rx, each) in a module.
+Dictated by timing requirements.

 Design parameters:

 * redundArch (Int)
-  * Data (active) redundancy architecture.
-0 = no redundancy, 1 = coding, 2 = signal shift
+  * Data (active) redundancy architecture
+  * 0 = none, 1 = coding, 2 = shifting
-  * Note that signal shift will require more sideband signaling (not yet implemented).
-  * Configuration and clocks will implement passive redundancy.
 * redundRatio (Int)
   * Denotes the redundancy ratio of signal bumps to redundant bumps (default: 4).
-  * Used for both coding and signal shift redundancy.
+  * Only used for shifting redundancy.
 * hasDBI (Boolean)
   * True if Tx IOs are to implement DBI.
 Only used with coding redundancy.
 * deskewArch (Int)
   * De-skew architecture.
-0 = synchronous (timing margin tolerance), 1 = Rx-only de-skew, 2 = ???
-  * Architectures except 0 or 1 will require more sideband signaling (not yet implemented).
-* submodSize (Int)
-  * Maximum number of data bits (Tx/Rx, each) in a sub-module.
-Dictated by timing requirements.
+To be implemented.
 * pinSide (String)
   * One of "N", "S", "E", "W".
 Applied on the default (non-mirrored/rotated) orientation.
 * dataBundle (Bundle)
   * A Chisel Bundle object of all the IOs in the leader.
   * Each element must have a Direction (Input, Output) specified.
   * IMPORTANT: The ordering of the elements in the Bundle are used for bump assignment.
+* dataStatistic (String)
+  * The average statistics of the buses in the data bundle.
+  * One of "random", "correlated", "one-hot", or "normal".
+  * Used for pin-to-bump assignment in all redundancy modes and low-power coding in coding redundancy mode.

 ## Instance Parameters (I3DInstParams):